 If you trade with a $10.000 account, you would risk $100 per trade if your risk level is 1%.
 This means that when your stop is hit, you lose $100.

 The pros of the fixed percentage approach are that you give the same weight to all your trades.
 Thus, the account graph usually looks much smoother and has less volatility.

 Disclaimer: Of course, stops don’t get always triggered and there is a substantial additional risk.

-Averaging up is also known as ‘adding to a winning position’ or scaling into a trade which means that once a trade moves into profits, the trader adds more contracts to the existing position.
+Averaging up is also known as ‘adding to a winning position’ or scaling into a trade which means that once a trade moves into profits, the trader adds more contracts to the existing position as price advances.